-A homepage is usually the first page most people will see when they arrive at your website after searching for your name or company.
-It should instantly tell a visitor who you are and what you do.
+A homepage is usually the first page people see when they arrive at your website.
+It should instantly tell visitors who you are and what you do.
 A good homepage summarizes your business and gives a broad overview of everything you offer.
 It also acts as a hub for the rest of your website, allowing visitors to poke around and learn more about your business.
-It typically has these key elements:

-- Stay focused on a single topic or offer throughout the page
+- Stays focused on a single topic or offer throughout the page.

 Can you have a landing page without a homepage or website?

-So, yes, there are some situations where you would have a landing page without a website or homepage.
-But because they typically serve different needs, we recommend using both as part of your digital marketing toolbox.
+So, yes, there are some situations where you would have a landing page without a homepage.
+However, for most businesses we recommend using both as part of your digital marketing toolbox.

 1 – When you’re getting your business online for the first time

-How come?
 A homepage is the natural starting point when you don’t have a website yet.
-And if you have a simple way to build a site, it usually makes sense to go ahead, establish a basic homepage, and expand your site from there.
+And if you have a quick and easy way to build a site, it usually makes sense to go ahead, establish a basic homepage, and expand your site from there.
 For example, Leadpages’ Drag & Drop Builder allows you to launch your website in a few days or less.

 2 – When you’re listing basic business information